opcode81/remote-python-intellij/README.md

 # Remote Python Interpreter Configuration in IntelliJ/PyCharm

 This document describes how to set up a remote Python interpreter in IntelliJ/PyCharm.
-The use of remote interpreters is particularly useful in order to share computational resources (GPUs) or in order to execute jobs in remote clusters which provide access to data that is locally unavailable.
+The use of remote interpreters is particularly useful in order to share computational resources such as GPUs or in order to execute jobs in remote clusters which provide access to data that is locally unavailable.

 ## Configure SSH Access with X11 Forwarding to Remote Machine

 Configure an SSH connection to the remote machine using a key for authentication (no password).
-Make sure X11 forwarding works for the connection, i.e. you are able to open GUI applications on the remote machine.
+Make sure X11 forwarding works for the connection, i.e. you are able to open graphical applications on the remote machine.

 To support X11 on platforms that do not natively use it:
 * On Windows, install and run an XServer such as [XMing](https://sourceforge.net/projects/xming/).